tcardoso2/vermon/README.md

 exports.default = profiles.default;
 ````
 ***
+* v 0.3.1: Update on the README file, noticed example code had bugs in it.
 * v 0.3.0: Added capability to customize the notification message, minor fixes.
 * v 0.2.12:Bug fixes on loging inside pir detection event.
 * v 0.2.11:Changed console log to proper logging (saves a file into local disk)